Marvel movies news and rumors: From Avengers to X-Men and more

 - Alice Braga has replaced Rosario Dawson as Dr. Cecilia Reyes, a mentor for the young mutants.

 - There won’t be any traditional supervillains in the film, and you probably won’t see any costumes.

 After years of trying to get made, in 2016 Deadpool surprised critics and fans alike on its way to being one of the most profitable X-related films yet.
 Because Fox saw the original as something of an experiment, it was able to operate on the fringes of the established X-Men continuity, but that is likely going to change.

-With the current X-Men films still working their way forward, decade by decade, the character of Deadpool and Wolverine are the only two established X-Men film characters left.
-Because of that, Fox seems to be using them as anchors to create even more spinoff films.
-The result is that you can expect to see more well-known characters introduced in films like Deadpool 2, beginning with Cable.
+With the current X-Men films still working their way forward, decade by decade, the character of Deadpool is now the only modern day, established X-Men film character left.
+Because of that, you can expect to see plenty of well-known characters introduced in films like Deadpool 2, beginning with Cable.

 The idea to introduce Cable in the Deadpool sequel was decided long before Deadpool even hit theaters.
 The proof of that is in the post-credit scene, where Deadpool pretty much confirms it.
 Domino will also appear, and Morena Baccarin will reprise her role, which will likely lead her closer toward becoming the character Copycat.

 Beyond that, there isn’t really much information about the sequel.
 Ryan Reynolds will return with and writers Rhett Reese and Paul Wernick.
 Tim Miller was initially set to return but later backed out.
 There were several stories as to why, starting with disagreements over who should play Cable.
 He later commented that he wanted the sequel to be the same type of movie, while the studio wanted to go much bigger.

 - Producer Simon Kinberg stated that they wrote the first film thinking it was the first part of many.